JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Endpoint to fetch all users #DONE
 ### PARSE THE REQUEST FROM ANGULAR #DONE
 ##### Turns out my url was just wrong, users instead of user
-- Stores the track ids for users in a database instead of local storage
+- Stores the track ids for users in a database instead of local storage #DONE
+- Adding a track should save the track id in the library and connect it with the user #DONE
+- Replace the function using local storage with our back end service #DONE
-- fetch the tracks by first fetching the ids and then the tracks with a batch request to spotify
+- fetch the tracks by first fetching the ids and then the tracks with a batch request to spotify #DONE
+##### So the reason is that the bearer token is null in the headers.
+Why is it null here but is correctly setting using the same function previously?
+so previously i was manually fetching it, let's set one token for all spotify service requests

 ## Auth
 ##### How does it work?
 The supabase service provides a way to interface with the database and our auth.
 Here we have the session that will most likely give us data about our user.
 Let's use it in the navbar